 This query shows the billable full platform users for the month.
 In other words, it shows how much you'd be billed for your users for the current month if you were charged at that moment.

-FROM NrMTDConsumption SELECT latest(FullUsersBillable)
+SELECT latest(FullUsersBillable)

 This query shows how many full platform users were counted by hour.
 This is useful for seeing how the full platform user count changed over time.

-FROM NrConsumption SELECT max(FullUsers) SINCE 10 days ago TIMESERIES 1 hour
+SINCE 10 days ago TIMESERIES 1hour

 Projected monthly full platform user count

-FROM NrUsage SELECT max(usage) SINCE 10 days ago
+FROM NrUsage SELECTmax(usage) SINCE 10 days ago

 WHERE productLine='FullStackObservability'

-FACET metric
+FACET metric TIMESERIES 1hour

 Estimated cost